 Is there a legitimate method to eat a scone at High tea?
-Why yes, yes there is.
+Why yes, most certainly there is.
 Find behaviour rules and tips, including well-ordered directions on the best way to eat a scone, the right way.

 What is a Scone?

 A scone is a small flour-based shortcake-like baked good.
 They’re usually plain, crumbly, pillow-like, dense, and lightly sweetened.
 The traditional English scones served with our High teas are round, not triangular, and they’re served with jam and clotted cream.

 If you’re indulging at one of our High Teas, on the table ought to be small serving condiments loaded with clotted cream, jams and strawberries.

 These little pots are for the table, so no plunging your knife into them.
 Rather, utilize the spoons provided (normally sitting appropriately by the little bowls) to scoop out little dollops onto your plate.

 Place the spoons back as they don’t have a place on your plate.
 Make an effort not to cross-contaminate and utilize an alternate spoon for every condiment.